Q & A

 Q: What about being a photographer inspires you?

-A: The ability of a photograph to distill and transcend a singular moment in time into a powerful statement for social, economic or political change.
+A: A photograph can distill and transcend a singular moment in time into a powerful statement for social, economic or political change.

 Q: What is your biggest asset as a photographer?
 Why should I hire you?

-A: Experience.
+A: Experience, and I love the camaraderie of interacting with people on projects.
+It's such a joy to get to have a career that one is passionate about.
 There is very little that I haven't done and no project too large or small.
-Whether it's working in a studio shooting still life, orchestrating a large crew for an advertising campaign or traveling solo across the world to document artisans at work, I have the experience to navigate any project on time and within budget.
+Whether it's working in a studio shooting still life, orchestrating a large crew for an advertising campaign or traveling solo across the world to document artisans at work, I have the experience to creatively navigate any project on time, within budget.